Handcrafted Custom Guitars in Bend, Oregon

 It is a privilege to have the opportunity to make instruments and with the completion of each new guitar, I gain a great sense of pride.
 I am intrigued by the ever-changing nature of guitars; the forms they take, the materials that are used, the building process, and the tone that matures once a guitar comes to life.
 I believe when people see, feel and hear an Urlacher Guitar, the love for what I do shines through.

-I am fortunate to be living in the Northwest, a part of the country that is saturated with many great luthiers.
+I am fortunate to be living in the Pacific Northwest, a part of the country that is saturated with many great luthiers.
 Eugene, Oregon is where I lived for 20 years and got my start in building guitars.
 In 2011 I relocated to Bend, Oregon; this area is inspiring with beauty and the climate is moderate and dry, making Bend a fine place to build instruments.
 I currently build approximately four to five guitars per year, focusing on custom build quality rather than producing a large number of guitars.

 Getting Started as a Luthier